gowtham258/Airline-profitablity-predicton/README.md

     -Provide actionable insights to optimize airline operations.

 ***Technologies Used***:
  -Programming Language: Python (for data cleaning, preprocessing, and machine learning).
  -Visualization Tool: Streamlit(for interactive dashboards and analysis).
-Libraries:
+**Libraries**:
  -Data Analysis: Pandas, NumPy.
  -Visualization: Matplotlib, Seaborn.
  -Machine Learning: Scikit-learn, Imbalanced-learn.
  -Synthetic Oversampling: SMOTE for handling class imbalance.

 ***Future Scope***:
  -Enhancing Model Accuracy: Improve predictions using deep learning techniques like LSTMs for time-series analysis.
  -Real-Time Profitability Forecasting: Integrate live flight and financial data for dynamic predictions.
  -Incorporating External Factors: Include fuel price trends, weather conditions, and competitor pricing for better insights.
  -Optimization Recommendations: Develop AI-driven strategies for route planning, pricing, and cost reduction.
  -Scalability & Automation: Expand the model for multi-airline analysis and automate decision-making.
  -Dashboard & API Integration: Deploy a real-time analytics dashboard and integrate with airline management systems.

 Feel free to explore the files and insights provided in this repository.
 Contributions are welcome to enhance the project's performance and reach!